mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

     # Forward-propagate previously assigned gradients.
 The set_gradient call
     # above already indicated which derivatives to propagate, hence we use the
     # static FloatD.forward() function.
-See the Enoki documentation for further
+See the Dr.Jit documentation for further
     # explanations of the various ways in which derivatives can be propagated.
     Float.forward()

-See Enoki's documentation regarding `automatic differentiation
+See Dr.Jit's documentation regarding `automatic differentiation
 <https://enoki.readthedocs.io/en/master/autodiff.html>`_ for further details on
 these steps.
 Finally, we can write the resulting gradient visualization to disk.